espressomd/espresso/doc/sphinx/electrostatics.rst

 For details of the various methods and their parameters please refer to the SCAFACOS manual.
 To use this feature, SCAFACOS has to be built as a shared library.
-SCAFACOS can be used only once, either for coulomb or for dipolar interactions.
+SCAFACOS can be used only once, either for Coulomb or for dipolar interactions.